pelican-eggs/eggs/game_eggs/steamcmd_servers/palworld/README.md

 **Variables that do not exist will automatically be skipped parsing so you do not have to worry about it emptying your config file**

-### My config isn't being applied after changing it?
-Why?
+### Config

-If you have already started a server and wish to change settings after the fact, updating `DefaultPalWorldSettings.ini` won't do anything.
-To update config for a pre-existing game, you need to edit the following path: `Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`, then restart your server.
+The config is found at the following path: `Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`